angular/angular/aio/content/start/start-deployment.md

 ## Join the Angular community

 You are now an Angular developer!
-[Share this moment](https://twitter.com/intent/tweet?url=https://angular.io/start&text=I%20just%20finished%20the%20Angular%20Getting%20Started%20Tutorial "Angular on Twitter"), tell us what you thought of this Getting Started, or submit [suggestions for future editions](https://github.com/angular/angular/issues/new/choose "Angular GitHub repository new issue form").
+[Share this moment](https://twitter.com/intent/tweet?url=https://angular.io/start&text=I%20just%20finished%20the%20Angular%20Getting%20Started%20Tutorial "Angular on Twitter"), tell us what you thought of this get-started exercise, or submit [suggestions for future editions](https://github.com/angular/angular/issues/new/choose "Angular GitHub repository new issue form").

 Angular offers many more capabilities, and you now have a foundation that empowers you to build an application and explore those other capabilities: